Hepatitis

 Hepatitis is an inflammation of the liver.
 The condition can be self-limiting or can progress to fibrosis (scarring), cirrhosis or liver cancer.
-Hepatitis viruses are the most common cause of hepatitis in the world but other infections, toxic substances (e.g. alcohol, certain drugs), and autoimmune diseases can also cause hepatitis.
+Hepatitis can be caused by infections, toxic substances (e.g. alcohol, certain drugs), and autoimmune diseases, but viruses are the most common cause of hepatitis in the world.

 Hepatitis C